How to Communicate Effectively During Conflict

-On top of that, we also communicate non-verbally, in every moment.
+On top of that, we also communicate non-verbally, at every moment.
 We speak to each other through slight body movements, facial gestures, and even through the electrical currents in our brains and hearts.
 Our thoughts and feelings are communicated through these currents, even in silence.
-That's one way you pick up on a person's "vibe" when they walk into a room--you sense their thought forms and emotions.
+That's one way you pick up on a person's "vibe" when they walk into a room--you might be reading their body language or sensing their thought forms and emotions.

 When people have vastly different or similar but dysfunctional styles of communication, this increases their chances of having misunderstandings and conflict.
 Communication-related relationship issues happen when people don't cultivate healthy communication skills to counteract non-constructive, automatic patterns formed in the past.

 The good news is that there are ways to avoid these pitfalls.
 We can strengthen our abilities to speak and listen with compassion and honesty.
-Most people want to feel heard and understood because it's connected to our sense of belonging, safety and also to our freedom of expression.
-With some practice you can learn how to communicate effectively and experience more harmony in your life.
+Most people want to feel heard and understood because it's tied to our sense of belonging and connection with others.
+With some practice, you can learn how to communicate effectively and experience more harmony in your life.

-Non-violent communication was founded by Marshall Rosenthal.
+Non-violent communication was founded by Marshall Rosenberg.
 This communication practice is an integration of:

 Empathy, care, courage, and authenticity.